matt2ology/math100-applied-linear-algebra/README.md

 - MATH 26B: Calculus II for the Social and Life
 - MATH 31: Calculus II

+## Catalog Description

-## Linear algebra and its elementary applications.
+Linear algebra and its elementary applications.

 **Topics**: Matrix algebra; simultaneous linear equations; linear dependence and vector spaces; rank and inverses; determinants; numerical solution of